DeepLabCut/DeepLabCut/docs/functionDetails.md

 200,000 iterations.
 On the CPU, it will take several days to train for the same number of iterations on the same training dataset.

+The default parameters work very well for most all tasks (as shown on www.deeplabcut.org), but there are many options, including data augmentation, intermediate supervision, etc. Please look at the [**pose_cfg.yaml**](https://github.com/AlexEMG/DeepLabCut/blob/master/deeplabcut/pose_cfg.yaml) file for a full list of parameters **you might want to change before running this step.**

+For example, there are several data loaders that can be used.
+Currently, there are several options for this.
+For example, you can use [TensorPack](https://github.com/tensorpack/tensorpack) for data augmentation (currently this is easiest on Linux only).
+You can set this in your projects "dlc-models folder, ... train" then edit the **pose_cfg.yaml**.
+Note, to see the options, look at the default file: [**pose_cfg.yaml**](https://github.com/AlexEMG/DeepLabCut/blob/master/deeplabcut/pose_cfg.yaml)

 The function ‘train_network’ helps the user in training the network.
 It is used as follows:

     deeplabcut.train_network(config_path)